 - a.
-Under no circumstances will the Builder be liable for special, incidental or consequential damages (including, but not limited to, bodily injury, death, loss of the use of the Home, damage to property of any kind not furnished by the Builder, or attorney's / expert's / consultant's fees and costs), regardless of the form of action or legal theory under which any claim is asserted against the Builder for breach of warranty, breach of contract, negligence or strict liability. - b.
-There is no express warranty of any kind, or implied warranty obligation (including, but not limited to, any implied warranty of merchantability, habitability, or fitness for a particular purpose) given or undertaken by the Builder in connection with the construction or sale of the Home, and relating to the quality or condition of any part of the Home, except for this Warranty.
-No officer, employee or agent of the Builder is authorized to grant any other express warranty or representation or undertake any implied warranty obligation beyond the provisions of this Warranty at any time. - c.
+Under no circumstances will the Builder be liable for special, incidental or consequential damages (including, but not limited to, bodily injury, death, loss of the use of the Home, damage to property of any kind not furnished by the Builder, or attorney's / expert's / consultant's fees and costs), regardless of the form of action or legal theory under which any claim is asserted against the Builder for breach of warranty, negligence or strict liability. - b.
+In addition to the express warranty provided herein, Purchaser may avail themselves of the implied warranties provided under Maryland Real Property Code Ann.
+Section 10-203 (the "Statutory Warranty").
+Specifically, the Statutory Warranty provides that the Home must be free from faulty materials, constructed according to sound engineering standards, constructed in a workmanlike manner and be fit for habitation.
+Except for the Statutory Warranty and the express warranty provided herein, there are no other warranties, express or implied, of any kind given or undertaken by the Builder in connection with the construction or sale of the Home, and relating to the quality or condition of any part of the Home.
+No officer, employee or agent of the Builder is authorized to grant any other express warranty or representation beyond the provisions of this Warranty at any time. - c.
 The repair, replacement or payment remedy selected by the Builder will be the exclusive remedy for which the Builder will be liable with respect to the pertinent defect.
 In no event will the Builder be liable for repair costs or other Warranty obligations amounting in the aggregate to more than the purchase price of the Home.